 Coal India''s vision is to ensure that there is no shortage of coal in

-the country and make the country self reliant in coal.
-Not an easy
+the country and to make the country self-reliant in coal.
+Coal India

 On behalf of your Company''s Board of Directors, I wish to convey my